backdrop-contrib/flickr/README.txt

 really.
 As long there is something.
 Use 'lightbox[gallery]' if you are using Lightbox2.
 The part inside the square brackets can be anything you want but must be one word without spaces.

+NOTE: With Lightbox if you select an 'Automatic image handling' for Flickr images, you override the behaviour set here.
+If you don't want that, leave it 'Disabled'. (/admin/config/user-interface/lightbox2/automatic)

 Image size to open
 ------------------